Carron Valley Reservoir

 Forestry and Land Scotland manage the land around the reservoir which is a well frequented beauty spot.

+We'll be using the feedback to help shape the future of these Stirlingshire beauty spots.
 We'll also use feedback about Carron Valley Reservoir to influence our work with Forestry and Land Scotland who manage the land around this reservoir.

 Carron Valley and North Third reservoirs are both located in Stirlingshire.

 OverviewBoth located in Stirlingshire, Carron Valley Reservoir and North Third Reservoir are popular places for outdoor activities such as mountain biking, hiking, dog walking and non-motorised water sports.
 Carron Valley Reservoir also offers one of the most scenic trout fisheries in Scotland.
 The surrounding area at Carron Valley is managed by Forestry and Land Scotland.

 Although North Third reservoir is no longer a drinking water source, the water held within Carron Valley reservoir supplies approximately 135,000 customers and many key business customers within the Forth Valley and surrounding areas.

 Read our 'Take Care Be Aware' leaflet if you are planning a visit to any of our reservoirs, rivers or lochs.Download here